vision72/vision72/README.md

 # Aliraza Lakhani
 <a href="https://app.daily.dev/DailyDevTips"><img src="https://github.com/vision72/vision72/blob/main/devcard.svg" width="400" alt="Aliraza Lakhani's Dev Card"/></a>

-I'm Ali from India, and I do fullstack development.
-I really enjoy learning and frameworks like React and React Native, as well as write write bools in free time.
-I also enjoy wireframing, ui, ux, and design in general.

 ## Skills and Experience
   * ⚛ React
   * 📱 React Native